Fire on Baltic Sea ferry under control, no injuries - KESQ

 Fire on Baltic Sea ferry under control, no injuries

-STOCKHOLM (AP) — A fire has been reported on passenger ferry bound for Sweden with 300 people but officials said the blaze was “limited” and was under control.
-No one has been injured.
-The Swedish broadcaster SVT said the ferry was north of Sweden’s Baltic Sea island of Gotland when the fire broke out Monday.
-According to the Swedish Maritime Administration, the fire is under control and while there’s smoke there are “no open flames.”
+STOCKHOLM (AP) — A fire has been reported on passenger ferry bound for Sweden with 300 people but officials said the blaze — which described as “limited” — was put out.
+No one has been reported injured.
+The ferry, which was north of Sweden’s Baltic Sea island of Gotland, will be towed to its destination in Sweden with all passengers staying on board.
+According to the Swedish Maritime Administration, the fire Monday caused smoke but “no open flames.”
 Reportedly a tire was ablaze on the ferry’s car deck.
-The ferry was traveling from Latvia to Sweden.
+One passenger said everyone went to the upper deck.
 Nearby ships and a helicopter were sent to the scene as a precaution.